jnahumphreys/job-scraper/README.md

 # Job Scraper API

-A FastAPI application for scraping job listings from various job boards.
+A FastAPI application for scraping job listings from LinkedIn.

 ## Features